AgathePons/java_01_bases_tuto/README.md

 ## Scope in Java

 Scopes in Java are similar to scope in JS.

+### Scope, global and local variables

 The variables scope depends on the location where they are declared in the code.
 Each variable is available in the context where it has been declared (code bloc).